-Parking restrictions surround the site and stays are limited, use of local all-day car parks is not cost effective, and the surrounding roads are heavily congested.
-Due to site constraints parking will not be made available for site operatives, public transport has been identified as the most suitable as means of home-to-work travel and therefore our key consideration is impact from site delivery vehicles.
+There are parking restrictions apply in the area of the site, use of local all-day car parks is not always cost effective.
+The surrounding roads get heavily congested during school drop off and collection times.
+Due to site constraints parking will not be made available for site operatives the use of public transport will be encouraged and car sharing has been identified as the most suitable as means of home-to-work travel and therefore our key consideration is impact from site delivery vehicles.